 This is a course of study which covers the theory, operation, maintenance, diagnosis and repair of automotive heating and air conditioning systems.
 Included will be cooling systems, air conditioning servicing, component replacement, manual heaters, manual air conditioners and automatic systems.
 R134/R12 recovery and recycling techniques are included.
 Information and skills presented prepares students for the Automotive Service Excellence (ASE) A-7 Heating and Air Conditioning Certification Examination.
+This course may be taken 2 times.
 Lecture & lab.
 Letter grade only.
 Transferable to CSU.